-At the rear, you should give up the battery box to mount a coupler?
-This would distort the typical aspect of the railcar, and would remind me the Jouef model of the 1960s in an annoying way.
+At the rear, you should give up the battery box to mount a coupling?
+This would distort the typical aspect of the railcar, and would remind me the Jouef model of the 1960s annoyingly.
 Something must be done!

 This is the rear of the Picasso: